geoserver/geoserver/doc/en/user/source/webadmin/data/styles.rst

 Edit a Style
 ------------

-To view or edit a style, click the style name.
-A :guilabel:`Style Editor` page will be diplayed.
-The page presents options for configuring a style's name, code, and other attributes.
-Style names are specified at the top in the name field.
-The style's workspace can be chosen using workspace selector.
+The :guilabel:`Style Editor` page presents options for configuring a style's name, code, and other attributes.
+SLD   names are specified at the top in the name field.
+The style's workspace can be chosen using the workspace selector.
 Styles are edited using a plain text editor with some basic utilities.

 .. figure:: ../images/data_style_editor.png
    :align: center